-The Board of Directors delegated the responsibility for credit risk management to the Management Committee, Banking Risk Management Committee ("CARB"), Credit Committee (lending policy), Credit and risk committee from the Bank's headquarters (approval of credits), Credit and risk committees from the branches / agencies at local level.
-Furthermore, inside the Group operates the Risk Management Direction, which reports to the central committee previously presented and has attributions regarding:
+The Board of Directors delegated the responsibility for credit risk management to the Management Committee, Banking Risk Management Committee ("CARB"), Credit Committee (lending policy), Credit and Risk committee within the Bank's headquarters (loan approval), Credit and Risk committees within the branches / agencies at local level.
+Furthermore, inside the Group operates the Risk Management Department, which reports to the HQ committees previously presented and has the following responsibilities:

-- Identification and assessment of specific risks within the loan activity; - Following the internal regulations specific for the loan activity; - Elaborating proposals for reducing specific risks, in order to maintain healthy standards for the loan activity; - Monitoring the granted loans, in accordance with the client's financial performance, the type of the credit, the nature of the collateral and debt service, according to the internal norms of the loan activity; - Approval and exploitation of the indicator computation in respect of granting / modifying the branches' competencies of granting loans, according to specific internal policies;

-- 4 Financial risk management (continued) - b) Credit risk (continued) - (i) Credit risk management - Periodical review and recommendation to the Banking Risk Management Committee, of the acceptable risk levels for Banca Transilvania S.A.; - Identifying, monitoring and controlling the credit risk at branch level; - Insuring the compliance with the internal regulations, the BNR norms and the active legislation for the loan activity carried out by the local units; - Elaboration of proposal for reducing specific risks, in order to maintain certain loan granting standards at each branch level; - Risk analysis for new credit products / changes of credit products, including recommendations to the involved directions; - Approval of the computation for the exposure limits per counterparties; - Receives proposals from the specialty directions and collaborates with them to the actualization; - Periodically presents reports to the Board of Directors and CARB regarding the evolution of the significant risks (the implications of risk correlation, forecasts etc).
+- Identifying and assessing the specific risks within the lending activity; - Complying with internal regulations specific for the lending activity; - Elaborating proposals for reducing specific risks, to maintain sound lending standards; - Monitoring the granted loans, in accordance with the client's financial performance, type of loan credit, the nature of collateral and debt service, according to the internal lending norms; - Approving and valuating ratio computation regarding lending competence assignment/modification according to the specific internal policies: - · Periodical revision and recommendation of accepted risk levels to the Risk Management Committee; - Identifying, monitoring and controlling credit risk at branch level; - Complying with internal norms, NBR regulations and legislation in force regarding the lending activity performed in the bank's units; - Drafting of proposals to reduce specific risks, to maintain lending standards within the branches; - Risk analysis for new/changes of credit products, including recommendations to the involved directions; - Approving computed counterparty exposure limits - Accepting proposals from specialized departments; - Periodical assessment and presentation of reports to CARB and the Board of Directors regarding the evolution of significant risks (risk implications, forecasts).

 Each Branch / Agency implements at local level the Group policies and regulations regarding the credit risk, having loan approval competencies established by the Management Committee.
-Each Branch is responsible for the quality and performance of its credit portfolio and for monitoring and controlling all credit risks in its portfolios, including those subject to central approval.
+Each Branch is responsible for the quality and performance of its credit portfolio and for monitoring and controlling all credit risks in its portfolios, including those subject to HQ approval.

-The Internal Audit Department and the Risk Inspection Department inside the Risk Management Direction carries out periodical verifications of the branches and agencies.
+The Internal Audit Department and the Risk Inspection Department within the Risk Management Department carries out periodical verifications of the branches and agencies.

 The Group classified the exposures according to the risk level of the potential financial losses.
 The risk classification system is used for assessing the risk monitoring activities and the rapport with the customers.
-The scoring system reflects different levels of the non-payment risk and is reviewed periodically.
+The scoring system reflects different levels of the default risk and is reviewed periodically.